hygraph/nextjs-graphcms-events-starter/README.md

 If you wish to extend and work with this example locally, follow the instructions below.

-If you'd rather check out a [demo](https://graphcms-events.vercel.app) or deploy to your own Now account, you can do that too.
+If you'd rather check out a [demo](https://graphcms-events.vercel.app) or deploy to your own Vercel account, you can do that too.

-First, you will need accounts at GraphCMS, Postmark and Now.
+First, you will need accounts at GraphCMS, Postmark and Vercel.

 ### 1. Download and install dependencies